 Ask.
 You may just get what you ask for.

-YOU MUST BE REJECTED BY ANOTHER PERSON AT LEAST ONCE, EVERY SINGLE DAY.
+YOU MUST BE REJECTED BY ANOTHER PERSON AT LEAST ONCE, EVERY SINGLE DAY FOR 100 DAYS.

-“Please notice the wording of the rule,” Jason tells us.
+“Please notice the wording of the rule,” Comely told Jang.
 “It doesn’t say you must attempt or try to be rejected.
 The rule is you MUST be rejected by another human being.
 In this game, rejection is success.
 No other outcome will meet the requirement of Rejection Therapy.”

-In his talk, Jang tells us that in “playing” Rejection Therapy, he asked a police officer if he could drive the police car and a pilot if he could fly his small plane.
+In his 2013 talk which is no longer available, Jang told us that in “playing” Rejection Therapy, he asked a police officer if he could drive the police car and a pilot if he could fly his small plane.
 To his surprise, both let him do it—just because he asked.
 In fact, in my workshops, many of the outlandish requests made by my attendees are granted.
 Some have told me they found it difficult to actually be rejected.

-If you often don’t ask for appointments or referrals, or a sale, because you’re afraid of being rejected, spend 100 days playing Rejection Therapy.
+If you often don’t ask for appointments or referrals, or a sale, or–as in Jang’s case–investments because you’re afraid of being rejected, spend 100 days playing The NO Game.
 You’ll learn the lesson that Jang did: that it’s OK if someone says “NO”.
-It’s just his or her reflex, capacity, or opinion—nothing more.
+It’s just information about that person’s state of mind, not rejection.

-Contact me today for help, and if I have availability, give me an opportunity to surprise you with a “YES”.
+Contact me today for help, and if I can, give me an opportunity to surprise you with a “YES”.
 Either way, keep REACHING…